 Use of Assistive Devices, Support Persons, Services Animals

-In keeping with the principles of independence, dignity and integration, 4 Office supports the right of a person with a disability to:
+In keeping with the principles of independence, dignity, integration and equality, 4 Office supports the right of a person with a disability to:

 Use their own assistive devices to access our goods and services, if needed.